 So you’ve decided you want to start or grow your blog and online presence.
 What now?
-I by no means claim to be an expert, because even I have lessons to earn, but I thought I would gather together some of my personal experiences since starting DoTheDaniel.com to help you understand the world of blogging.
+Well, I have been looking at this Guide to Email Marketing to boost the promotion of my blog.
+However, I by no means claim to be an expert, because even I have lessons to earn, but I thought I would gather together some of my personal experiences since starting DoTheDaniel.com to help you understand the world of blogging.
 It should be noted that this is a fluid industry, and chances are that after I hit publish, it will change yet again.
 There are of course a few tips I can give you to help find some focus amid this exciting and ever-changing industry.
 Both from positive and negative experiences, the most important thing to remember is that your opinion matters and you need to do what you feel is best for you.

 Yes, as cliché as that sounds, it’s true.
 When I first launched the blog, I would publish a post every day.
 I have tried to maintain that, but at a certain point the amount of drafts started to become too much.
 Even now, I have about fifteen open tabs of blog posts that need to be finished and I need to remind myself to try and post them more regularly to avoid the stress of being under the gun.
 Now, you of course have a life, so try to not be too hard on yourself when you fall off of your original schedule.
 Just take a minute, take a breath, and try again.
 The world will continue to turn, I promise.
 Try to always remember why you first started to create the content you chose to share with the world, and amend as you see necessary.